emkey1/AOK-Filesystem-Tools/Docs/hostname-shortcut.md

 located.
 Once that is done it acts as a normal hostname

-As long as it is in something like /usr/local/bin and that is globbaly added to PATH ash and bash will use it the normal (h) wau if you want to use hostname in your prompt.
+As long as it is in something like /usr/local/bin and that is globbaly added to PATH ash and bash will use it the normal (h) correctly, if you want to use hostname in your prompt.